 Going by the popular age-old belief that money can make money, you must know how to manage finance in your business to increase your profits.
-From the initial capital invested in your business, to the loans you take from external lenders, a lot of the day to day operations happening in your business are linked to finance.
+From the initial capital invested in your business, to the funding you take from external funders, a lot of the day to day operations happening in your business are linked to finance.
 To survive and experience growth, a business should keep increasing revenues and profits.
 Proper utilization of resources and finance can help you weed out better profits and ensure more consistency as a business.

 Manage Operational Expenses